michaelt/streaming-bytestring/README.md

     produceLines :: ByteString m r -> Stream (Of ByteString) m r

-or indeed
+which is transparently related to the type of lines itself

-    produceLines :: ByteString m r -> Pipes.Producer ByteString m r
+    lines :: ByteString m r -> Stream (ByteString m) m r

-Here the types clearly express the transition from the world of amorphously chunked bytestreams to the world of significant individual ByteStrings.
+The distinctive type of `produceLines` clearly express the transition from the world of amorphously chunked bytestreams to the world of significant individual values, in this case individual strict bytestrings.